ivolivari213/The-Base-Rate-Fallacy/README.md

 # The-Base-Rate-Fallacy
-This is a basics programs to determine probability of a Dice using Matlab
+This is a basics programs to determine probability of a Dice using Matlab -Year 2018